 The Bateman Team

-Each year, the Manship School encourages its public relations students to attend a variety of off-campus events like the annual PRSSA student conference, monthly PRAL luncheons and regular imPRint meetings.
-These events allow our students to mingle with PR students outside of the university, network with professionals and have career-defining experiences outside of the classroom.
+Each year, we encourage our public relations students to attend a variety of off-campus events like the annual PRSSA student conference, monthly PRAL luncheons and regular imPRint meetings.
+These events allow you to mingle with PR students outside of the university, network with professionals and have career-defining experiences outside of the classroom.